Skip to content

 There was a cruel irony to this loss.
 In many ways, the Mets were playing with the same energy that the Phillies had in 2022.
 No one expected them to be here, so they had nothing to lose.

 Their top three hitters, Kyle Schwarber, Trea Turner, and Bryce Harper, went a combined 1-for-11.
 In the fourth inning, Turner worked a seven pitch at-bat, and swung at a changeup out of the zone for a leadoff groundout.
-If he had taken a walk, he could’ve scored two at-bats later, when Nick Castellanos lined a double to left field.
+If he had taken a walk, he could have scored two at-bats later, when Nick Castellanos lined a double to left field.

 » READ MORE: Murphy: Phillies’ crushing NLDS loss raises questions about longterm futures of Bohm, Marsh, even Thomson

 “I personally think we get ourselves out,” Turner said.
 “I don’t think it matters who is on the mound.
 I know I feel that way personally.
 And I would think a lot of guys in this room feel that way as well.
-Hitting is very tough, and it’s easy to sit in the dugout and say, ‘Don’t swing at this pitch, or, ‘Do this or do that.’
+Hitting is very tough, and it’s easy to sit in the dugout and say, ‘Don’t swing at this pitch,’ or do this or do that.
 We say it all the time.
 It’s so easy from over here, when we’re in the dugout and someone else is hitting, you say it.

 “But when you’re in the box and you’re competing, and there’s a guy on the other side throwing 95 miles an hour, and [he’s] got all sorts of things going on, you’ve got to make a decision in how you’re going to compete.
 And I think we want to compete.
 I think we have a great lineup and great offensive players, and I think, honestly, we get ourselves out.”